 1. Agonda Beach

-What I love most about this beach, is that the road parallel to the beach is lined with several stores and cafes.
+Agonda Beach is one of the two most popular South Goa beaches that is mainly visited by foreign visitors.
+What we loved most about this beach, is that the road parallel to the beach is lined with several stores and cafes.

 2. Palolem Beach

-There are many activities that you can try at Palolem beach.
-As well as beach sports like paragliding and water skiing, you can take a boat to nearby secluded Butterfly beach.
+There are many activities that you can try at Palolem Beach.
+As well as beach sports like paragliding and water skiing, you can take a boat to nearby secluded Butterfly Beach.

 Visitors can book a stay in one of these cute huts, most of which have a porch and air conditioning.
 I highly recommend spending at least one night in a beach hut on Palolem.

-Every time I stay at Palolem, I either book a stay at O3 Beach Resort or at Club Palolem.
 O3 Beach Resort has beach shacks with air-conditioning and porches overlooking the beach.
 The huts at Club Palolem are larger but a couple of minutes walk from the beach.
 They come with a porch and a small garden with benches.

 3. Patnem Beach

-While Palolem beach may be one of the more popular beaches in South Goa, Patnem beach is a close second favourite.
+While Palolem Beach may be one of the more popular beaches in South Goa, Patnem Beach is a close second favourite.

 4. Bogmalo Beach